 Rees, K. L., 2007.
 The lived experience of final year student nurses of learning through reflective processes.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: